by DeAnn Iwan

 mystifying/delightfully simple.

-27. You have too many/few non-player characters in your game; the ones
+27. You have too many/few NPCs in your game;

-28. ________ I prefer that non-player characters have strong personalities
+28. ________ I prefer that NPCs have strong

 into being true side-kick companions.